 Add Thicker Rubber Mounts

 Sometimes the tiny rubber mounts that come with your water pump just aren’t enough to lift the pump away from the wall or panel where it’s mounted and dampen any sound from movement.
-If this is the case, then simply adding thicker rubber mounts can do the trick.
+If this is the case, then simply adding thicker rubber mounts can do the trick: remove the old mounts and replace them with ones that are thicker to provide more vibration-absorbing material between your RV’s base and the wall or flooring it’s mounted to.

+If you check your water pump and it’s properly mounted (and the mounts are of adequate thickness), then you may need to add some foam or other sound-deadening material around the pump itself.
 This is not the most likely scenario, but if all else fails, adding a piece of foam to the back of the pump or around it can often do the trick.

-Here’s a tip: Instead of buying actual sound-deadening foam which can be expensive, a pool noodle can work very well for situations like this.
+Here’s a tip: Instead of buying actual sound-deadening foam, which can be expensive, a pool noodle can work very well for situations like this.
 They can be sliced to any thickness you may need.
-Stick a little piece of that foam behind your water pump and you might just be on your way to more peace and quiet!
+Stick a little piece of that foam behind your water pump, and you might just be on your way to more peace and quiet!

 How to Keep Things from Sliding Around in Your Camper